 Investigation of the Former Crown Vantage Mill Site and Associated Landfill

-As part of our effort to get a full understanding of potential sources of PFAS in the Parchment area, Georgia-Pacific is conducting a supplemental investigation of the former Crown Vantage mill site and the associated landfill.
-The investigation work includes installing additional groundwater monitoring wells on the sites, taking soil samples and sampling surface water.
+As a follow-up to the hydrogeological study, Georgia-Pacific is conducting a supplemental investigation at the former Crown Vantage mill site and the associated landfills.
+The investigation work includes installing additional groundwater monitoring wells, taking soil samples and sampling surface water.

-Tetra Tech, the same global engineering firm that is conducting the hydrogeological study, is doing the site investigation, although the two efforts are being handled separately.
+Tetra Tech, the same global engineering firm that is conducting the hydrogeological study, is performing the site investigation, although the two efforts are being handled separately.

-GP will conduct this work, as is being done with the current hydrogeological study, under MDEQ oversight and will coordinate with the agency on any actions that might be appropriate as the investigation progresses.
+GP is conducting this work under EGLE oversight and will coordinate with the agency on actions that may be appropriate as the investigation progresses.

 Georgia-Pacific and the Former Crown Vantage Site in Parchment, Mich.:

-Although Georgia-Pacific never owned or operated the Crown Vantage mill and its associated landfill in Parchment, Mich., we did work with the Michigan DEQ to close out the landfill in 2003 and conducted additional clean-up actions at the mill site.
-The mill was owned and operated by James River, a company that we later bought through our purchase of Fort James in 2000; the Crown Vantage mill was not part of that acquisition.
+Although GP never owned or operated the Crown Vantage mill and its associated landfills in Parchment, Michigan, we did work with the State of Michigan to close and cap the landfills in 2003.
+The mill was owned and operated by James River, a company that GP later acquired through our purchase of Fort James in 2000; the Crown Vantage mill was not part of that acquisition.